limpyd/redis-limpyd-jobs/README.md

 - waiting for a job available in the queue
 - executing the job
 - manage success or error
-- exit after a defined number of jobs
+- exit after a defined number of jobs or a maximum duration (if defined), or when a `SIGINT`/`SIGTERM` signal is caught

 The class is split in many short methods so that you can subclass it to change/add/remove whatever you want.